 Your ability to motivate, lead, and support your employees will drive your business forward, day after day and year after year, so it’s important to get this right from the start.
-Here are 5 tips for becoming the kind of entrepreneurial leader who inspires both hard work and loyalty:
+Here are 5 tips for becoming the kind of entrepreneurial leader who inspires both hard work and loyalty.

 If you invest the time and energy in hiring “A Players”, the best possible learned the lesson that, “Do as I say, not as I do,” is a failing leadership strategy.
 If you want people to believe in you and look to you as a leader, you need to demonstrate the characteristics you value most.

 Henry Ford once gave the wise advice, “Don’t find fault.
 Find a remedy.”
 As a business owner and as an employer, this is a bit of wisdom to take to heart.
 Every entrepreneur—even those starting the most streamlined of franchises—runs into roadblocks and unexpected glitches from time to time.

 Great business leaders share a capacity for envisioning possibilities.
 Part of what defines you as an entrepreneur is the vision you have for your company and how you convey that vision to your employees.
 Inspire the people who work with you to embrace your dreams for your company’s success and feel invested in it, and they will share your commitment to making it happen.